 Guests at St Pierre tend to commit early.
 We’ve had a wedding breakfast turn into a full-room singalong before we’d even reached the evening sets - the kind of crowd that’s up from the first number rather than easing into the night.
 The St Pierre Suite gives you room to work with that: a big, flat function space with no fixed stage, so the band and the dancefloor go wherever the floor plan puts them.
-It’s a room you build the night into rather than one with its character pre-set - which, after a circuit of character-heavy barns where the band has one obvious corner, is a useful blank canvas to bring our own PA, lights and sound into.
+It’s a room you build the night into, which after a circuit of barns where the band has one obvious corner is a useful blank canvas for our own PA, lights and sound.

 St Pierre Marriott at a glance